JCash/jctest/hugo/content/api/03-runtime.md

 ## Command line options

-### `--test-filter <substring>`
+### `--test-filter <pattern>`

-If the substring matches part of the full test name, the test will be included.
+If a pattern matches the full test name, the test will be included.
+Patterns containing `*` use wildcard matching.
+Patterns without `*` retain substring matching for compatibility.
+Repeating the option combines patterns with OR semantics.

-The non matching tests will be skipped.
+The equivalent `--test-filter=<pattern>` and utest-compatible `--filter=<pattern>` forms are also accepted.
+Recognized test arguments are removed from `argv`.

 The complete name isn't written out during the tests, but is pieced together from the components making up the test.
 E.g.: